o3de/o3de.org/content/docs/userguide/uninstalling-amazon-lumberyard.md

 ---
-description: ' Use this procedure to uninstall &ALY; and remove its components from your computer. '
+description: ' Use this procedure to uninstall Lumberyard and remove its components from your computer. '
-title: Uninstalling &ALYlong;
+title: Uninstalling Amazon Lumberyard
 ---
 # Uninstalling Amazon Lumberyard {#uninstalling-amazon-lumberyard}